cran/Rcpp/README.md

 available for code relying on the older interface.
 New development should always use this Rcpp package instead.

 Other usage examples are provided by packages using Rcpp.
-As of January 2021, there are 2169 [CRAN](https://cran.r-project.org) packages using Rcpp, a further 207 [BioConductor](https://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
+As of late December 2021, there are 2469 [CRAN](https://cran.r-project.org) packages using Rcpp, a further 242 [BioConductor](https://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
 All these packages provide usage examples for Rcpp.